gotomoon/astro-tutorial-i11n/README.md

 # Astro Internationalization (i18n) Using Official Astro Tutorial

-This project demonstrates how to build a multi-language blog with [Astro](https://astro.build/) in the best possible way.
+This project demonstrates how to build a multi-language blog with [Astro](https://astro.build/).

 It supports native URLs, a language switcher, and is easy to extend to new languages.

-This is a great starting template for multilingual Astro websites such as corporate sites, blogs, landing pages, and more.
+This is a great starting template for multilingual corporate sites, blogs, landing pages, and more.
 Once your project is up and running, start adding styling and Astro islands incrementally.

 You can easily get your project up and running and add new languages by following the instructions below, or by using them as prompts for AI tools.